mpg-age-bioinformatics/shell-genomics-edamame/README.md

 ***
 ##EXERCISE

-- Using `cd` and `ls`, go in to the 'shell' directory and list its contents.
+- Using `cd` and `ls`, go in to the 'shell-genomics/data' directory and list its contents.
 - How many files, how many directories and how many programs are there?

 ***